-For professionals purchasing Akari at the retail price for client projects, resale certificates are accepted for the purposes of tax exemption from orders and they can be provided to us via email with your request for a quote.
+For professionals purchasing Akari at the retail price for client projects, resale certificates are accepted for the purposes of tax exemption from orders and they can be provided to us via email with your request to place an order.

 We do not currently offer Akari for resale except to select art institutions that the Museum is partnered with for special exhibitions.If you are interested in acquiring publications or other limited edition items for resale, please contact us.

 We receive shipments of Akari every two to three months.
-Enter your email into the out-of-stock sign up form on the item page to be notified.
+Enter your email into the out-of-stock sign up form on the item page to be notified when it is restocked.

 Akari light sculptures should not be placed near any sources of heat or in outdoor conditions.
 For cleaning and maintenance, it is best to avoid liquid cleaners.
 We suggest using a microfiber cloth or a dry paintbrush to remove dust.
 Any dry dusting tool can be used as long as it is not rough/textured.
 For stain or dirt removal, use a lightly adhesive cleaning tape, white play-doh or other semi-tacky clay, art-gum eraser, or cornstarch for oils.

 For minor repairs of the shade we suggest using a translucent, archival tape such as Filmoplast P or Lineco Mending Tissue.

 Although many of our customers have enjoyed their Akari light sculptures for 30+ years, please keep in mind that as with any object made from paper, they will eventually fade and may deteriorate.
-We offer replacement shades for BB1, BB2, BB3, and UF4 models only.
+We offer replacement shades for BB1, BB2, and BB3 models only.
 Contact us for current availability and pricing.